 Emma Goldman Papers Project

-The Emma Goldman Papers Project (EGP), supported in part by the National Historical Publications and Records Commission (NHPRC), intermittently by the National Endowment for the Humanities, and consistently by private donors and small foundations, was initiated at UC Berkeley in 1980.
+The Emma Goldman Papers Project (EGP) was previously supported in part by the National Historical Publications and Records Commission (NHPRC), and the National Endowment for the Humanities.
+It is now consistently supported by private donors and small foundations.
+The EGP was initiated at UC Berkeley in 1980.
 Among the most enduring collaborative humanities projects on campus, the EGP's publications represent the collective effort of hundreds of students and scholars across disciplines and across the world.
 The Project was charged with collecting, documenting, and making accessible the papers of Emma Goldman (1869-1940).
 A dedicated advocate of liberty who stood on the margin of society, Goldman waged a lifelong crusade for freedom of expression, individual rights, and social justice that had a profound impact on American history and culture.
 Her papers showcase the trajectory of a life inextricably intertwined with the development of anarchism in America and Europe, with the struggle for women's equality, the fight for free speech and labor rights, as well as literary and social criticism.

 The project's first mandate was to fill a gap in primary source material of historical figures and movements outside the mainstream of historical research, by collecting and publishing the papers of Emma Goldman in a comprehensive microfilm collection.
 The Emma Goldman Papers, 20,000 documents in 69 reels, was published from 1991 to 1993 by Chadwyck-Healey.
 The prizewinning microfilm concordance Emma Goldman: A Guide to Her Life and Documentary Sources, also a Chadwyck-Healey publication, was published in 1995.

-The EGP hopes to have their 22,000 document microfilm collection digitized as well as the additional 20,000 rare third party and background archival material currently only available at the EGP office.
+The EGP has now digitized their 22,000 document microfilm collection as well as the additional 20,000 rare third party and background archival material currently only available at the EGP office.
+One can access it at The Emma Goldman Papers archive.

 The project also provides a unique secondary archive for anarchist and radical history, offering reference, research, and consultation assistance on a wide range of issues to students, scholars, and researchers on the UC Berkeley campus along with international access.
 The archive includes the collection of Goldman's papers--correspondence, unpublished and published writings, government surveillance reports and trial transcripts, a comprehensive newspaper clippings collection of mainstream coverage of Goldman and other contemporary radicals, a collection of radical and anarchist newspapers from the 1870's to the 1930's, as well as an incomparable collection of thoroughly researched biographical and organizational papers documenting the people and issues comprising Goldman's radical world, with much information now available for the first time..
 These collections offer primary source documents that are of interest and use to scholars and researchers working in women's history, labor history, political science and philosophy, literary criticism, sociology, and cultural studies.
 Because Emma Goldman's interests and activities always extended across the globe, the EGP has long been a destination point for international scholars, most recently from the China, Japan, Mexico, and the U.K.